kissmetrics/km-support/_posts/2012-10-19-revenue-report.md

 # How do I pass in revenue data?

-The Revenue Report looks for a single KISSmetrics Property across all customers.
+The Revenue Report looks for a single Kissmetrics Property across all customers.
 In our examples, we call this property `Billing Amount`.
 But you can use any other property name, as long as you are consistent across all customers.

 Typically, you'll only include the net amount, minus tax and shipping: